mohamedash7/Ashfaqproject/README.md

  I have created a project to setup infrastructure using Terraform

- Requirements before deploying the code: AWS account with access key and security key, An aws key pair if you wish to login to the ec2 instance which is being created refer the link https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html and Terraform installed in your system, git hub account to clone the repo to your local system
+ Requirements before deploying the code:

+ 1. AWS account with access key and security key
+ 2. An aws key pair if you wish to login to the ec2 instance which is being created refer the link https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html
+ 3. If you will use an SSH client on a macOS or Linux computer to connect to your Linux instance, use the command "chmod 400 my-key-pair.pem" to set the permissions of your private key file so that only you can read it.
+ 4. Terraform installed in your system, git hub account to clone the repo to your local system

 Please find the below steps that needs to be followed before deploying the code

  Note: Please create a bucket in s3 and add that bucket name in your backend.tf file to read your state file from s3 bucket